xxfoundation/elixxir-docs/dm.md

 receptionID = H(ed25519PubKey | idToken) | 0x03
 ```

-The `idToken`, sometimes called the `dmToken` is a random nonce which
+The `idToken`, sometimes called the `dmToken`, is a random nonce which
 can be changed periodically.
 For example, it could be changed when
 leaving a channel to prevent further DMs from users of that channel.